ICS 33: Intermediate Programming with Python

 Labs (The ICS 33 Help Center)

-There are eight lab sections, meeting throughout the day on Mondays, Wednesdays, and Fridays.
+There are six lab sections, meeting throughout the day on Mondays, Wednesdays, and Fridays.
 Collectively, we will refer to all of these hours as the ICS 33 Help Center, which meet at the following times:

 While you are required to be enrolled in a lab section — and this enrollment does determine who will grade your projects — you are generally free to attend the ICS 33 Help Center whenever you need it, regardless of which lab section you are enrolled in, with one caveat: If there are many more students attending a lab than are actually enrolled in it, we may need to prioritize answering questions for students officially enrolled in that lab.
 (We hope we won't need to do that, but the simple reality is we can't support all of you simultaneously, so we can only promise you our best.)